cachatj/sample-pace-data-analytics-ml-ai/docs/demo/exploring-daivi-sus-domain.md

 # Domain Management in SageMaker Unified Studio

 ## Overview
-After deploying our solution, you'll find two distinct domains: the SageMaker Unified Studio domain (`Corporate`) and the DataZone domain (`Exchange`).
+After deploying our solution, you'll find two distinct domains: the SageMaker Unified Studio domain (`VHT-DataSci-Domain`) and the DataZone domain (`Exchange`).
 This guide walks through both domain implementations and their configurations.

 ## Prerequisites
 - Successfully deployed the solution using the provided Makefile